rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 Do not worry - this doesn't crash VictoriaLogs, even if the query selects trillions of logs.
 See [these docs](https://docs.victoriametrics.com/victorialogs/querying/#command-line) if you are curious why.

-Additionally to filters, LogQL query may contain arbitrary mix of optional actions for processing the selected logs.
+Additionally to filters, LogsQL query may contain arbitrary mix of optional actions for processing the selected logs.
 These actions are delimited by `|` and are known as [`pipes`](https://docs.victoriametrics.com/victorialogs/logsql/#pipes).
 For example, the following query uses [`stats` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#stats-pipe) for returning the number of [log messages](https://docs.victoriametrics.com/victorialogs/keyconcepts/#message-field) with the `error` [word](https://docs.victoriametrics.com/victorialogs/logsql/#word) for the last 5 minutes: